-The data mining activities rely on information collected through systems that have their own accuracy-related checks and balances.
-TTB does not rely solely on information gathered through models to take any adverse action against any individual or entity.
-Rather, the reports are the first step in gathering data and this information is verified through subsequent research and audits of companies and importers before any adverse action is taken.
+The data mining activities rely on information collected through systems that generate data quality reports and are subject to data cleansing procedures.
+TTB does not rely solely on information gathered to take any adverse action against any individual or entity.
+Rather, the reports are the first step in gathering data and this information is verified through subsequent research, and investigation and/or audits of companies before any action is taken.

 TTB documents and manages all data sets associated with its systems using the TTB Systems Development Life Cycle (SDLC).
 Checks and balances are inherent to the data correction process ensuring different teams handle different steps of the effort and include oversight by the Office of the Chief Information Officer Quality Assurance (OCIO QA) Team.
-When the system owner identifies inconsistencies with data, TTB's OCIO QA Team may initiate a data correction.
+When the system owner identifies inconsistencies with data, TTB's OCIO may initiate a data correction.
 All changes are documented via the Request for Change process managed by the Configuration Management Team and work orders track the correction through its lifecycle (from request to development and through implementation), which includes confirmation of successful completion by the system owner.
 The process includes specific identification of the data to be corrected along with rationale for the change.
 SDLC artifacts (e.g., database scripts) supporting data corrections conform to Data Management (DM) standards.
 The Software Maintenance Team verifies analysis, development, and testing through a quality review process conducted by the DM Team to ensure the data correction is thoroughly documented.
 Once the DM Team has approved the data correction, the Operations Team executes the correction and the system owner verifies the correction.